-Dr. Aster-McKenna is a licensed clinical psychologist in both New Jersey and New York, with more than five years of experience.
-She specializes in treating adolescents and adults suffering from anxiety, depression, post-traumatic stress disorder, and substance abuse difficulties.
+Dr. Aster-McKenna is a licensed clinical psychologist in both New Jersey and New York, with more than eight years of experience.
+She specializes in treating older adolescents and adults suffering from trauma, addiction, grief and loss, anxiety, depression, and stress management.
 Dr. Aster-McKenna works from an evidence-based framework, with an emphasis on mindfulness practice, acceptance of difficult internal states, and valued-based living to increase quality of life.
 This approach to treatment is otherwise known as acceptance and commitment therapy (ACT), which is a newer, more contemporary, or “third wave” type of cognitive behavioral therapy (CBT).

 Dr. Aster-McKenna graduated magna cum laude from Seton Hall University in 2010, where she received her B.A. in Psychology.
 During her undergraduate training, she focused her education on abnormal psychology, psychological development across the lifespan, psychological research and practice, and the role of attachment in the development of severe emotional distress.
 She co-authored and co-conducted a qualitative research study titled “Adult children of gay and lesbian parents: Religion and the parent-child relationship” which was published in The Counseling Psychologist in May of 2013.
 In 2010, Dr. Aster-McKenna was awarded the Seton Hall University Department Service Award, the Seton Hall Experiential Education Award, and was awarded Phi Beta Kappa membership for her academic achievement.